How did you come up with the questions parents are asked?

 How do the recommendations link to the research on reading success?

-The PUP Recommendations are based on the science of language and reading for each of the reading-related skills, and on the science of children’s social and emotional learning for Everyday Learning Skills.
+The PUP Recommendations are based on the science of language and reading for each of the reading-related skills, and on the science of children’s social and emotional learning for Awareness & Regulation.
 The research includes studies of how the skills develop among children and therefore what to watch for and expect, what the difficulties look like and how to support children with challenges.
 The research also includes studies that have tested different methods and strategies for promoting development and preventing difficulties.
 Based on the research and your child’s profile, the recommendations are meant to give parents ideas for activities, routines, and conversations to incorporate into daily family life to get their babies, toddlers, and young children on the road to strong reading.

 What do games and puzzles have to do with later reading success?